tisIZenom/Echo-chamber-modelling/README.md

 ___

 # Questions to understand
-try to make an animation for the change in opinions.

-try to track what happens if we have the same graph going through different possibilities

-visual tracking over time. of the kuramoto factor

 there is something called greedy modularity communities in networkx look into more details in that part .